Consistency of spin effects between numerical relativity and perturbation theory for inspiraling comparable-mass black hole binaries

-Here $\delta\phi_{\rm orb}^{\rm PA, no\_spin}$ represents the beyond adiabatic correction (all PA orders) to the orbital phase~\footnote{The orbital phase is extracted from the waveform data as $\phi_{\rm orb} = \frac{1}{2} \arg h_{22}$.} in the non-spinning case.
-Adding this correction to the adiabatic ppBHPT phase with spin, $\phi_{\rm orb}^{\rm ppBHPT}(t;\chi)$, yields a model that incorporates all PA orders in the non-spinning sector but retains only adiabatic information in the spin sector.
-Subtracting this model from the exact NR phase, $\phi_{\rm orb}^{\rm NR}(t;\chi)$, then provides an estimate of the spin-dependent corrections beyond the adiabatic approximation.
-Following Ref.~\cite{vandeMeent:2020xgc}, we will often compare dephasing values to reference thresholds of $\pi/4$ and $\pi/16$.
+Here $\delta\phi_{\rm orb}^{\rm PA, no\_spin}$ represents beyond-adiabatic corrections (all PA orders) in the non-spinning case (the orbital phase is extracted as $\phi_{\rm orb} = \frac{1}{2} \arg h_{22}$).
+Adding this to the adiabatic ppBHPT phase with spin yields a model that includes all non-spinning PA effects but only adiabatic spin effects.
+Comparing with $\phi_{\rm orb}^{\rm NR}(t;\chi)$ provides an estimate of spin-dependent corrections beyond the adiabatic approximation.
+Following Ref.~\cite{vandeMeent:2020xgc}, we compare dephasing to reference thresholds of $\pi/4$ and $\pi/16$.

-\textbf{\textit{Comparison between NR and ppBHPT waveforms}: } Figure~\ref{fig:R_nr_bhpt_example} shows the spin-enhancement quantities for a set of two binaries across three different modes, $[\ell, m] = [(2,2), (3,3), (4,4)]$, for which both NR and ppBHPT data are available.
-These binaries are characterized by the parameters $[q, \chi] = [8, -0.5]$, and $[6, 0.4]$, and thus capture both mass-ratio and spin dependence in the computed ratios' phenomenology\footnote{The corresponding NR simulations from the SXS catalog are labeled \texttt{SXS:BBH:3623} and \texttt{SXS:BBH:2185}, while the associated non-spinning simulations are \texttt{SXS:BBH:3622} (for $q = 8$) and \texttt{SXS:BBH:2164} (for $q = 6$).}.
-For both binary systems, the ppBHPT amplitude enhancement factors show visual agreement with the corresponding NR data across all modes.
-For the frequency enhancement ratios, we observe that they are nearly identical across different modes and therefore only show results for the $(2,2)$ mode.
-While the frequency ratios from ppBHPT and NR remain close, their agreement is slightly less accurate compared to the amplitude factors.
-Nonetheless, the overall consistency between NR and ppBHPT is quite good, given that the ppBHPT computation only uses the lowest adiabatic order (0PA) in the small ratio approximation.
+\textbf{\textit{Comparison between NR and ppBHPT waveforms}: } Figure~\ref{fig:R_nr_bhpt_example} shows the spin-enhancement quantities for two binaries across three modes, $[\ell, m] = [(2,2), (3,3), (4,4)]$, with parameters $[q, \chi] = [8, -0.5]$ and $[6, 0.4]$, capturing both mass-ratio and spin dependence (corresponding NR simulations are given in the supplemental material~\cite{SupplementalMaterial}).
+For both systems, the ppBHPT amplitude enhancement factors agree visually with NR across all modes.
+The frequency enhancement ratios are nearly identical across modes, so we show only the $(2,2)$ mode.
+While the frequency ratios remain close, their agreement is slightly weaker than for amplitudes.
+Overall, the consistency between NR and ppBHPT is quite good, given that ppBHPT uses only the lowest adiabatic order (0PA).
+We next compute the spin-enhancement factor for binaries with $q=\{5,10,15\}$ and fixed spin $\chi=0.5$.
+Figure~\ref{fig:q_5_10_15} shows the resulting $(2,2)$ mode amplitude ratios, $R_{2,2}^{\mathrm{amp}}$, with corresponding ppBHPT predictions (corresponding NR simulations are given in the supplemental material~\cite{SupplementalMaterial}).
+The ppBHPT results closely track NR through the adiabatic inspiral, with with deviations becoming more pronounced once the ppBHPT systems enter the geodesic plunge (gray shaded regions).